PLANT-POWERED · PROTEIN-PACKED · DAILY

 • 2 leaves of sage

-• 1 tsp spicy paprika optional - if you like it a bit spicy
+• 1 tsp hot paprika optional - for those who like it spicy

 Instructions